 Not to give up without looking further, I decided to see if there were any online directories specifically for eco-friendly products.
 First I looked up Green America, since I was once a member when they were a mail-order catalog called Co-op America.
 I did find them online and many others, as well.
 Next was to check them all out and choose the best ones.

 Herein are some of the most interesting directories, followed by an in-depth look at what an eco-friendly product really is.

 The following seven directories provide links to stores that sell green products.
 Many of them post educational articles about sustainability too.
 Be sure to contact the seller if you find that they don't package or ship their products sustainably.
 And let me know in the comments below, if you know of one that's better than these.

 Note: For an active link to each directory or the company's FB page, click on "Source" under the logo.

 Ecosites is user-friendly and is especially designed for women purchasing for the family.
 It may not be as big as the sites that follow, but it feels comfortable to browse and contains the essential family type products a traditional woman needs––clothes, personal care, bedding, toys.
 This site also opens links in a new window, so you don't lose anything while you're exploring.

 What I like best about Ecosites is that when you click on one of its categories, it opens a choice of eco-stores, which then take you directly to their products on Amazon.com.
-Since I already shop on Amazon a lot (AmazonSmile), I don't have to get used to a new site.
+Since I already shop on Amazon a lot, I don't have to get used to a new site.
 Prices are reasonable and the quality of products is good . . . at least the women's clothing I checked out is good.
-I found a few things right away that I wanted to buy, and I'm normally pretty picky.
+I found a few things right away that I wanted to buy, and I'm pretty picky––one being a poncho sweater that has the neck and lower arms covered (normally cold areas for me).
 I like this directory.